 If the collateral ligament is severely or fully ruptured, the patient often also experiences a sensation of instability, especially when under stress, accompanied by pain and the formation of a hematoma around the rupture.

-Frequent accompanying injuries are meniscus lesions and sometimes cruciate ligament injuries, accompanied by the corresponding symptoms.
+Common associated injuries include meniscal tears, and in some cases cruciate ligament injuries, which are accompanied by the corresponding symptoms.

 Due to what is often severe pain and the feeling of instability, we recommend going to the nearest hospital at the time of the accident if at all possible.
 There, a preliminary diagnosis and immobilization the injury with a splint will be carried out (if required).